pvigier/pvigier.github.io-jekyll/_posts/2019-07-07-entity-component-system-part1.md

 ## EntityManager

-All the important logic is in the other classes, the entity manager just tie all the pieces together.
+All the important logic is in the other classes, the entity manager just ties all the pieces together.

 Let us look at its declaration: